NodeBE4/opinion/_posts/2022-06-20-EnclavedMicrostate.md

 ### Ming

-The Ming aren't my forte, although there are two books you might find interesting that delve into specific aspects:
+The Ming aren't my forte, although there are some more specialised books I've read (in part or in whole) that you might find interesting that delve into specific aspects:

 * Craig Clunas' *Superfluous Things* is a wonderful volume discussing late Ming consumer culture, and involves some discussion of what the concept of Early Modernity is and how it applies in the case of China.